spiritLHLS/traffmonetizer-one-click-command-installation/README.md

 ## Notes

-- Verified on AMD64 and ARM
+- Verified on AMD64, ARM and Raspbian
 - Try it if you are interested via my --> [referrals](https://traffmonetizer.com/?aff=247346) <--, you will get 5 dollar.

 ## Install